Float Fishing For Trout – An Expert Guides Best Tips

 I do this because sometimes you will set your depth perfectly at 4 feet deep for in close to you where you started fishing, but 6 feet out in the middle it might be 6 feet deep, and another 6 feet out it could be 9 feet deep.

 Control Your Speed – The Number 1 Fundamental Of Float Fishing

 I mentioned before that I have seen hundreds of times when one client catches all the fish when his buddy beside him catches a few or none.

 Speed control is something that if I ask 100 guys about only a few will be able to tell me why it’s so important.
 Without speed control, all that other stuff above won’t matter.

 Often I will be guiding two clients and I will use two different baits to try and determine what the trout want that day.
-I have even taken the good bait off the guy’s line that is catching all the fish and put it onto his buddy’s line, and then taken the bad bait off the guy’s line that was not catching anything just to see what happens.
+I have even taken the good bait off the guy’s line that is catching all the fish and put it onto his buddy’s line, and then take the bad bait off the guy’s line that was not catching anything just to see what happens.

 The crazy thing is that almost always, the good bait stops working and the bad bait starts catching all the fish.
 This clearly shows me that the bait is not the issue, it’s the guy using the bait and how he is using it.

 The sad thing is that I would bet 80 to 90% of river anglers are just like the guy that isn’t catching any fish.

 Using the right float is extremely important to control your speed, that’s why I cringe when I read articles from authors that say a red and white bobber is fine for trout fishing in a river, IT’s NOT and it NEVER will be!

 To control your speed effectively you need to understand angles, and you need to know how to hold your float back (some call it trotting or checking the float) and you need to do it well and all the time.